geoai-lab/HowDoPeopleDescribeLocations/README.md

 ### Repository organization

 * The folder "AnnotatedData" contains the 1,000 tweets annotated based on the ten categories of location descriptions discussed in the paper.
-* The folder "Code" contains the regular expression and location terms used for retrieving the sample of tweets for analysis.
+* The folder "RegularExpression" contains the regular expression and location terms used for retrieving the sample of tweets for analysis.
 The original Hurricane Harvey dataset is available at: https://digital.library.unt.edu/ark:/67531/metadc993940/